Split S: Description

-The split S, being a descending maneuver, means that the pilot must ensure that it is started high enough to complete the half-loop; the exact minimum altitude depends on factors like the aircraft's speed, weight and maneuverability, likewise the terrain below the plane.
+The split S, being a descending maneuver, means that the pilot must ensure that it is started high enough to complete the half-loop; the exact minimum altitude depends on factors like the aircraft's speed, weight and maneuverability, likewise the altitude of the terrain below the plane.
 Misjudgements can arise from a lack of situational awareness or from an error in reading instruments.

 The reasons for starting the split S maneuver from the inverted position include the fact that people tolerate acceleration ("g-force") applied from head to feet several times better than the reverse direction, as much as 9g versus 3g.
 Most combat aircraft frames are also designed to pull more Gs in their positive aspects (upward to the aircraft), rather than negative (downward to the aircraft).
 A much tighter maneuver is therefore possible with the half roll.

 The split S without the beginning half-roll was a standard maneuver in early World War II by German pilots seeking to evade British fighters.
-The Merlin engine used in British fighters was carbureted, and the float valves would malfunction under negative g-force leading to reduced power or a stalled engine (The German fighters were not subject to this problem since they used fuel injection).
+The Merlin engine used in British fighters was carbureted, and the float valves would malfunction under negative g-force leading to reduced power or a stalled engine (the German fighters were not subject to this problem since they used fuel injection).
 This could be prevented by rolling the aircraft before starting the dive, but doing so took up enough time to give the German pilots an excellent chance of escaping.
 The beginnings of a solution was provided by "Miss Shilling's orifice", a fuel-flow restriction device, and was finally solved by changing from the original S.U. carburetors to Bendix-Stromberg pressure carburetors, and later to S.U. injection carburetors.